 3. Don't settle for estimates, provide your own readings

 The ESB reads all electricity meters regardless of whether you have Bord Gáis Energy, SSE Airtricity or Electric Ireland as your supplier.
 The thing is, they'll only come out to read your meter four times a year.

 If your meter isn't read or the ESB can't get to it because you're not home, you'll get an estimated bill.
 It's easy to tell if your bill has been estimated - it'll have a big "E" after your meter reading.
 However these estimates are by no means 100% accurate.
-This is especially true if you've been away or you're using less electricity than you normally would.
-And if there's one time of the year you don't want to overpay for electricity you haven't used it's winter.
+This is especially true if you've been away and have used less electricity than you normally would.
+And if there's one time of the year you don't want to pay for electricity you haven't used it's winter.